 - Foster quality development of youth work at local, regional, national, European and international level by building capacity of organisations active in the youth field and supporting the professional development of youth workers;

 - Promote inclusion and diversity, intercultural dialogue and the values of solidarity, equal opportunities and human rights among young people in Europe.

 Access to funding for successful applicants

-Successful applicants for Erasmus Youth accreditation will gain simplified access to Key Action 1 funding opportunities in the youth field for the duration of the accreditation’s validity.
+Successful applicants for Erasmus Youth accreditation will gain simplified access to the following Key Action 1 funding opportunities in the youth field.

 The yearly call for funding for accredited projects is presented in the section “Mobility opportunities for accredited Erasmus organisations in the field of youth”.

 Who can apply?

 The following types of organisations are eligible to apply:

 - a non-profit organisation, association, NGO; European Youth NGO; a public body at local, regional, national level; a social enterprise; a profit-making body active in Corporate Social Responsibility;